roehampton/module-content/software-development-1/week-10/lecture/README.md

 # Software Development 1
-# Lab 9 --Introduction to fundamental concepts of algorithms
+# Week 10 --Introduction to fundamental concepts of algorithms

 In this lab, we’ll explore:
 1. Concept of an algorithm